-16. Board Committees

-The Corporation shall have the following standing committees: the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
-Each of the Audit Committee, the Compensation Committee and the Committee shall consist of no fewer than three members.
+- 12.1.
+Board Committees: The Corporation shall have the following standing committees: the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance ("NGC") Committee.
+Each of the Audit Committee, the Compensation Committee, and the NGC Committee shall consist of no fewer than three members.
 The duties for each of these committees shall be outlined in the respective charters of each committee and/or by further resolution of the Board, which shall include reporting regularly to the Board to summarize the committee's actions and any significant issues considered by the committee.
 The Board may form new committees or disband a committee depending on circumstances.
-Each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee shall be composed entirely of Independent directors who meet the independence requirements of the NYSE listing standards and applicable SEC rules and regulations.

-17. Assignment and Rotation of Committee Members

-The Committee shall be responsible, after consultation with the Chairman, for making recommendations to the Board with respect to the assignment of Board members to various committees.
-After reviewing the Committee's recommendations, the Board shall be responsible for appointing the members to the committees and, if applicable, respective chairs thereof.
+Each of the Audit Committee, the Compensation Committee, and the NGC Committee shall be composed entirely of Independent directors who meet the independence requirements of the NYSE listing standards and applicable SEC rules and regulations. - 12.2.
+Assignment and Rotation of Committee Members and Chair: The Committee shall be responsible, after consultation with the Chairman, for making recommendations to the Board with respect to the assignment of Board members to various committees.
+After reviewing the Committee's recommendations, the Board shall be responsible for appointing the members to the committees and respective chairs thereof.

-The Chairman and the Committee shall periodically review the Committee assignments and shall consider the rotation of committee chairs and members with a view toward balancing the benefits derived from continuity against the benefits derived from the diversity of experience and viewpoints of the various directors.
+The Chairman and the Committee shall periodically review the committee assignments and shall consider the rotation of committee chairs and members with a view toward balancing the benefits derived from continuity against the benefits derived from the diversity of experience and viewpoints of the various directors.
+All committee changes shall be approved by the Board, upon recommendation of the Committee.

-18. Annual Review by Committee

-Each Board committee shall annually review its charter and recommend to the Board any changes it deems necessary.
+12.3.
+Annual Review by Committee: Each Board committee shall annually review its charter and recommend to the Board any changes it deems necessary.
 In addition to its charter, the Committee will annually review the Corporate Governance Guidelines and recommend to the full Board any changes it deems necessary.

-BOARD RESPONSIBILITIES
+13. BOARD RESPONSIBILITIES

 The business and affairs of the Corporation are managed by or under the direction of the Board in accordance with state and other applicable laws and regulations.
 The Board's responsibility is to provide direction and oversight.
-The Board establishes the strategic direction of the Corporation and oversees the performance of the

-Corporation's business and management.
+The Board establishes the strategic direction of the Corporation and oversees the performance of the Corporation's business and management.
 The Board selects the CEO.
 The management of the Corporation is responsible for presenting strategic plans to the Board for review and approval and for implementing the Corporation's strategic direction.
 In performing their duties, the primary responsibility of directors is to exercise their business judgment in the best interests of the Corporation.